garronej/todo-rest-api/README.md

 It was originally made for: https://github.com/InseeFrLab/vite-insee-starter

 The easier way to deploy it is to use [Railway](https://railway.app/).
-You need to set the following environment variables.
+You need to set the following environment variables (example):

 ```.env
 OIDC_ISSUER_URI=https://auth.code.gouv.fr/auth/realms/playground